brainhack-school2023/nagakarthik_project/README.md

 <img width="800" alt="Screen Shot 2023-06-07 at 10 50 38 PM" src="https://github.com/brainhack-school2023/nagakarthik_project/assets/53445351/cbbef089-756e-4562-ae76-ed02ecec729b">
 </p>

 One of the advantages of INRs is that images can be reconstructed at an arbitrary resolution.
 This means that one can generate a high resolution image that is not bounded by the resolution of the GT image.
-The figure below shows the model's prediction of 0.5 mm^3 isotropic image.
-For such outputs, it is important to note that one can only perform a visual assessment of the reconstruction quality as a quantitative assessment is infeasible due to the lack of GT image.
+The figure below shows the model's prediction of `0.5 mm^3` isotropic image.
+For such outputs, it is important to note that one can only perform a visual assessment of the reconstruction quality because a quantitative assessment is infeasible due to the lack of GT image.

 <p align="center">
 <img width="500" alt="iso0 5" src="https://github.com/brainhack-school2023/nagakarthik_project/assets/53445351/f784b057-1d4c-4007-933b-df82f5a58efe">